MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

-  - A **CRD** adds a new type of object (e.g., “MyDatabase”) to the cluster.
+  - A **CRD** adds a new type of object (like “MyDatabase”) to the cluster.
-  - An **Operator** watches these CRDs and automates tasks like setting up or managing them.
+  - An **Operator** watches these CRDs and automates tasks (install, upgrade, manage).
-  - Good for complex or stateful apps, so K8s can handle them in a more “self-service” way.
+  - Good for complex/stateful apps so K8s can handle them more natively.
 </details>

 ---